nextcloud-snap/nextcloud-snap/doc/HowTo-migrateFromSnapToManual.md

 ## Done?

-I think this was everything I did to make it work (not including many things from the Intallation instructions at https://docs.nextcloud.com/server/14/admin_manual/installation/source_installation.html#ubuntu-installation-label for things like Redis, possibly other dependencies.
+I think this was everything I did to make it work (not including many things from the Installation instructions at https://docs.nextcloud.com/server/14/admin_manual/installation/source_installation.html#ubuntu-installation-label for things like Redis, possibly other dependencies.

+When I logged on I saw my files including shared files.
+The username and passwords were the same.
+There were small problems with the Apps that came from new versions I think.
+But mostly it was fine.

 What I learned is that the `nextcloud-snap` is more standardized than I thought.
 But for some use cases it is not the best solution.
 For many other situations it definitely is great.